SerSamgy/ELibrary/README.md

 3.  _settings.py_ file has been replaced with __settings__ module and placed in __config__ module with _urls.py_ and _wsgi.py_ files.
 In __settings__ module all
 default settings stored in _base.py_ file. _local.py_ and _production.py_ files has extra settings for local and production servers respectively.
+To use management commands with this setup you'll have to use the `--settings` command line option.
+E.g. to run the local development server with __settings/local.py__ settings file:
+    ```shell
+    python manage.py runserver --settings=config.settings.local
+    ```